 When the books were on my shelves, I had them divided into subject areas.
 They were meticulously ordered and maintained, the straight spine, nothing crammed or stuck horizontally in the available space.
 There was an amount of dross but most books were of high quality.
 When Tony and I worked together at Strathfield I believe he could see that the quality of images in the books is streets ahead of what can be photocopied or downloaded and also may not be available online.
+Pixels and computer screens can’t do justice to the lush washes, delicate charcoals or eloquent lines of our greatest artists.
 But copies are invaluable in filling in gaps.

 As someone who has lived and breathed online for the past decade researching my story, I would argue that the format of hard copy I compiled remains ideal for group educational purposes.
 One could observe the appeal of the encyclopaedic material stored at Metro’s Centre.
 I have the assignment material at home in two bags.
 It which was used at Strathfield Community Centre.
 Many people relate better to each other and more directly without the intervention of machines.

 The format of the educational tool I’ve shaped is not one used in our schools.
 For starters, images are strictly rationed in our schools.
 Sure, all children have devices to download anything in the known world.
 But that is another world.
 They are not taught taking that one into consideration.
 The one they’re taught is academically based.
 Children are not encouraged to connect the two.
 The formal academic approach is to teach principally with words.
 That’s how the system works.
 That’s how teachers learn.

 The other world, the cyber world, is exciting and alluring for the less literate, inexorably drawn to the seductive glow of their iPhones.